jcerezochem/fcc_tools/README.md

 1. `./fix_time_stamps.sh`

-2. `./configure --bindir INSTALLPATH`
+2. `./configure --bindir INSTALLPATH` where INSTALLPATH is the location where the binaries will be placed.

 3. `make`

-If you have set an appropriate PATH for installataion, also:
+If you have set an appropriate PATH for installation, also:

 4.  `make install`